GraemeMalcolm/ai-agents/Instructions/Labs/01-agent-dev.md

     - Runs a thread with a prompt message requesting a chart based on the provided data
     - Checks the status of the run in case there's a failure
     - Retrieves the messages from the completed thread and displays the last one sent by the agent.
-    - Creates an image file for each image included in the messages.
-    - Displays the path of each image that was generated.
+    - Saves each file that was generated.
     - Deletes the agent when it is no longer required.

 1. Save the code file (*CTRL+S*) and close the code editor (*CTRL+Q*) when you have finished; keeping the cloud shell command line pane open.